cloudmesh-community/fa19-516-153/project/report.md

 ## Progress

-* Successfully deployed a Hadoop Cluster using Nomad
+* Successfully deployed a Hadoop using a Nomad Cluster
 * Integrated the deployment with Cloudmesh.
 Automation is left.
-* Successfully deployed a Hadoop Cluster using Kubernetes
+* Successfully deployed a Hadoop using a Kubernetes Cluster
 * Need to integrate and automate the deployment with Cloudmesh

 :o2: please review the host command in cloudmesh-inventory.
 Ideally we